SotoDucani/scripts/README.md

-# scripts
+# Scripts
-Repository for holding the various scripts I create, no matter how horrid they are
+Repository for holding the various scripts I create, no matter how horrid they are.